 - Paternity – Including helping you as a mother seeking child support payments from the child’s father, and you as a father seeking to establish fatherhood and to obtain time sharing/visitation rights. as well as to determine child support.
 Essentially, both parties are in some way responsible for child support as determined by the Florida Child Support Guidelines.

-- Civil Domestic Violence – We can file a domestic violence injunction and work to obtain a temporary or permanent restraining order to protect you and your family.
+- Civil (or Criminal) Domestic Violence – We can file a domestic violence injunction and work to obtain a temporary or permanent restraining order to protect you and your family.
 We can also help you if there is criminal domestic violence charge.

 - Name Changes – We have helped thousands of Floridians legally change their name or their children’s name due to changing family status or for personal preference.
 This is especially important to change your name legally to obtain your Florida Driver’s License.

-For advice and assistance in any family law matter in the Tampa Bay area and all of Hillsborough County and Pinellas County, contact the law firm of All Family Law Group, P.A. online, TEXT us at 813-543-8960 or call 813-672-1900 to schedule a free consultation with an experienced Tampa family law attorney who has your back and is ready to help you meet your needs.
+For advice and assistance in any family law matter in the Tampa Bay area including all of Hillsborough County, Pinellas County and Pasco County. contact the law firm of All Family Law Group, P.A. online, TEXT us at 813-543-8960 or call 813-672-1900 to schedule a free consultation with an experienced Tampa family law attorney who has your back and is ready to help you meet your needs.
 Se habla español.
 We will respond to you at our earliest opportunity!